North Korea–Poland relations: Trade relations

+The only company with Polish capital that operated in North Korea was Chopol, a now-defunct joint venture between Poland and North-Korea that dealt in the maritime transport of goods.
+The company was established in 1987 during the era of the Soviet-installed communist government in Poland.
+It was liquidated in July 2018 by the Polish Ministry of Foreign Affairs after a long period of inactivity.

 Diplomatic relations

 Poland maintains its embassy in Pyongyang and DPRK maintains its embassy in Warsaw.
-As of 2024, The Republic of Poland and DPRK have signed 16 bilateral treaties, 12 as the Polish People's Republic and 4 as the Republic of Poland.
+As of 2024, The Republic of Poland and DPRK have signed 8 bilateral treaties, 6 as the Polish People's Republic and 2 as the Republic of Poland.